sjMalik/kafka-tutorial/README.md

 ## What is Kafka?

 **Definition:**
 The Kafka is an events streaming platform.
 Events, or messages, represent the actual data that is exchanged through Kafka.
 It is arguably the most popular messaging platform in the world.
-In Kafka's world, there are data publishers called producers which push messages into Kafka.
+In Kafka's world, there are data publishers called producers who push messages into Kafka.
 And there are subscribers called consumers which listen and receive the messages.

-**Capabilities Kafka provide for Data Exchange:**
+**Capabilities Kafka provides for Data Exchange:**
 - It collects messages from multiple producers concurrently.
 - It provides persistent storage of the messages received.
 - This provides fault-tolerance capabilities.